tgirke/GEN242-2018/pages/mydoc/mydoc_homework_04.md

 - __Task 1__: Which sequence type - amino acid or nucleotide - is more appropriate to search databases for remotely related sequences?
 Provide at least three reasons for your decision.

 ## B. Dynamic Programming for Pairwise Alignments
-- __Task 2__: Create manually (or write an R script for it) one global and one local alignment for the following two protein sequences using the Needleman-Wusch and Smith-Waterman algorithms:
+- __Task 2__: Create manually (or write an R script for it) one global and one local alignment for the following two protein sequences using the Needleman-Wusch and Smith-Waterman algorithms, respectively:

 {% highlight sh %}
 O15528: PFGFGKRSCMGRRLA